 You Must Change Your Life develops some of the ideas of his controversial ‘Rules for the Human Zoo’ piece, which appeared as a short book in German and French, but was published in article form in Society and Space in 2009.
 It is also included in Not Saved: Essays After Heidegger.

 There are lots of shorter books out there as well now – as well as the previously mentioned books on Nietzsche, there are ones on Derrida; the clash of monotheisms in God’s Zeal; The Art of Philosophy; Theory of the Post-War Periods; and Philosophical Temperaments.
-Stress and Freedom and In the Shadow of Mount Sinai are the most recent.
+Stress and Freedom and In the Shadow of Mount Sinai.
 Somewhere in between the very long and very short books is Rage and Time which retells the history of Western thought from the perspective of this emotion or affect – the German title Zorn und Zeit is a parody of Heidegger’s Sein und Zeit.

 In terms of secondary literature, this is developing quickly.
 In 2009 Society and Space did a theme issue on his work, including the above-mentioned translations and contributions by Eduardo Mendieta, Nigel Thrift, Marie-Eve Morin, René ten Bos, Sjoerd van Tuinen, Luis Castro Nogueira, Jean-Pierre Couture, Francisco R Klauser, Miguel de Beistegui, and Keith Ansell-Pearson.
 At the time there was relatively little work on him in English – things have changed a lot since.
 You can read the introduction by Eduardo and me open access here.
 There was also an earlier theme issue of Cultural Politics on his work.